department-of-veterans-affairs/vagov-content/pages/education/benefit-rates/dea-rates.md

 ### Special restorative training

-We base these benefits on the amount of time you’re getting the training, and several other factors.

--	If you’re attending special restorative training full-time, you’ll receive **a monthly payment of $1,224.00**.
+If you’re attending special restorative training full-time, you’ll receive **a monthly payment of $1,224.00**.

--	If you’re eligible for accelerated charges, you’ll receive **a monthly payment for any tuition costs and fees over $322.00 per month**.
+If you’re eligible for accelerated charges, you’ll receive **a monthly payment for any tuition costs and fees over $322.00 per month**.

--	Your entitlement may be reduced one day for each **monthly payment of $40.80**, which is 1/30th of the full-time rate.
+Your entitlement may be reduced one day for each **monthly payment of $40.80**, which is 1/30th of the full-time rate.